First see what's happening under your watch: Uddhav to BJP

 Thackeray was talking to reporters on the eve of the Budget session of the Maharashtra legislature.

-Earlier in the day, the state BJP criticised his government over the recent incidents of crime against women.
+Earlier in the day, the state BJP criticised his government over the recent incidents of crime against women in the state.

 When asked about the BJP's allegations, Thackeray said, "Every crime against women is condemnable and not a single such incident should occur again."